BoaPi/learning-rust/README.md

 * each variant of an `enum` becomes a function to construct an instance of the `enum`
 * when assigning data directly eo an `enum`, it is also possible that the variants can have different types and associated data
+* with `impl` it is possible to define `methods` on enums
+* `enums` with different typed variants are better suited to pass into a function, than the same amont of differents `structs`

 ### Output - Debugging & Logging